What Are the Chiefs' Playoff Chances?

 Where Do the Chiefs Rank in the AFC Wild-Card Race?

-Three weeks into the season, the Chiefs would rank as the No. 3 seed in the 2023-24 playoff picture by winning the AFC West, meaning they are not currently in the race for a wild card spot.
-The Chiefs have won the AFC West for seven straight seasons, dating back to 2016, which has put them in the mix as a top-four seed rather than in the mix as a wild-card team.
-Their top seeding has given them a huge benefit in maintaining home-field advantage, with QB Patrick Mahomes never having started a road playoff game in his career so far.
+The Chiefs won the AFC West, meaning they captured a top-four seed.
+The Chiefs have won the AFC West for eight straight seasons, dating back to 2016, which put them in the mix as a top-four seed rather than in the mix as a wild-card team.

 Can the Chiefs Get the No. 1 Seed?

-The Chiefs can still earn the No. 1 seed, a projected likely outcome based on past precedent.
-They earned the No. 1 seed in 2018, 2020 and 2022 under Patrick Mahomes, while earning the No. 2 seed in 2019 and 2021.
+The Chiefs earned the No. 1 seed in 2018, 2020 and 2022 under Patrick Mahomes, while earning the No. 2 seed in 2019 and 2021.
 Only the No. 1 seed can earn a first-round bye now that seven teams in each conference make the playoffs, making that top seed all the more important.
-Kansas City will certainly vie for that top spot in 2023.

 Who to Root for if Youβre a Chiefs Fan